 With the introduction of SAP Business Transformation Platform (BTP) Mobile Services, customers are looking to migrate their existing applications from on-premise SAP Mobile Platform (SMP) to SAP BTP Mobile Services.
-Reduced ownership costs, complexity, and maintenance are some of the advantages associated with the cloud-based offering.
-We are seeing customers adopt SAP Business Transformation Platform as the robust foundation for creating a mobile strategy with SAP BTP Mobile Services.
+Reduced ownership costs, complexity, and maintenance are some advantages of the cloud-based offering.
+We see customers adopt the SAP Business Transformation Platform as the robust foundation for creating a mobile strategy with SAP BTP Mobile Services.

 Based on this scenario, SAP recommends the adoption of one of the following approaches:

-- Running custom-built apps on SAP Mobile Platform:
+- Running custom-built apps on the SAP Mobile Platform:

 - On-premise SMP customers are encouraged to migrate their existing applications to SAP BTP Mobile Services.

-- Upgrade to the latest version of SAP Work Manager and SAP Inventory Manager on SMP.
+- Upgrade to the latest SAP Work Manager and SAP Inventory Manager versions on SMP.
 Mainstream maintenance will be extended to 30.07.2024 for customers using Work Manager 6.6 or Inventory Manager 4.4 applications.

 - Upgrade to SAP Work Manager and SAP Inventory Manager cloud edition.